arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Different types of marriage records are available in Arizona, including marriage certificates and marriage licenses.
 However, these two aren’t the same.
 Marriage certificates prove that two people are married, while a marriage license is a document issued by a county clerk permitting a couple to get married.

 A marriage certificate is the official document that proves a marriage took place.
-They are issued by the state of Arizona to newly-wed couples and are kept with the County Clerk.
-The state will only award a marriage certificate after the marriage ceremony occurs and the officiant has mailed the marriage license back to the Clerk.
+They are issued by the state of Arizona to newlywed couples and are kept with the County Clerk.
+The state will only award a marriage certificate after the marriage ceremony occurs and the officiant has sent the completed marriage license back to the Clerk for the marriage to be officially recorded.
 A marriage certificate contains the following details:

 • Full names of the spouses